 (3) Synod members or their alternates who move away from their Congregation or Parish thereby relinquish their position as Synod members.

-(4) The relevant provisions for nominations and the election procedure of the Rules on Election of Congregational Council members also apply to the election of Synod Members.
+(4) The relevant provisions for nominations and the election procedure of the Rules for the Election of Congregational Council Members also apply to the election of Synod Members.

 Section 3 Election of Lay Members of Synod

-(1) Subject to the provisions of paragraph (2), each congregation or parish elects one Synod member.
+(1) Subject to the provisions of Section 3(2), each congregation or parish elects one Synod member.

 (2) The additional election entitlement of a congregation is determined by an election entitlement factor.